On my birthday in 2013, I decided to start journaling daily. I had heard and been told for years about the importance of journaling each day.

 This is meant to be a process that will allow you to come up with ways you could do something differently next time.
-I incorporate this process when reflecting back on my day and also detail the actual events that happened that day from the time I woke up to the present time.
-Not only does it give me a chance to document my day, it also creates a history of all the things I have been doing.
+I incorporate this process when reflecting on my day and also detail the actual events that happened that day from the time I woke up to the present time.
+Not only does it give me a chance to document my day, it also creates a history of all the things I’ve been doing.

 Before I started journaling, if I wanted to know what I did on a particular day, I’d have to guess and most times, it would not be accurate.
 Now, I have documented evidence of my daily activities.
 When reading back early journal entries, it’s a similar experience to looking at old photos of yourself, which is very nice.

 - Clarifies my thinking.
 Writing each day has helped me generate new content on my blog consistently.
 Although I’ve had a blog for over seven years, it has only been in 2013 that I’ve really committed to publishing new posts on a weekly basis.
 By giving myself the time every night to be quiet and think has allowed me to generate new ideas for my books and training programs.

 - Check in on how I am feeling.
 The first question I ask myself every night is how am I feeling.
 While it only takes a few seconds to write down how I’m feeling, it forces me to check in and acknowledge I’m feeling a certain way.

 Sometimes, I’ll write I’m feeling tired after a long day, sometimes I’m excited about the days ahead and sometimes I’m just feeling good.
 Whenever I’m experiencing negative feelings, acknowledging how I’m feeling is a simple and effective way to release those feelings.